rnnisi/NishiDev/README.md

 - The side panel, under rnnishiPI0w, has the link for the data base.
 Each directory should have a file that also has the function generator program if applicable.
 Sometimes there are bugs with updating the online data base.
 - Data for waveforms in the online data base updates live in the linked database.
 It is good to check at the beggining of a longer run that files are properly being posted.
 If files are properly being posted online at the beggining (they usually are but there are bugs once and a while), the program generally will work for the whole run.
 If it is not outputting data files at the start, it will not correct itself.
 - Function generator log does not update live in the linked data base.
 It does update live to http://fg-beta.local/fromFG/
+- Trying to read a signal that is not displayed on the physical screen of the oscilloscope will not work, and the scope will get confused.
+It does not process signals not in the display range.

 # NishiDev Documentation (WIP)